 GRAVITATION AND THE RELATIVISTIC SPACE-TIME DOMAIN D1

 The papers in this category develop a new theory for the generation of gravity by ponderable astronomic matter.
 The development is effected via a simple variation of the new space-time continuum introduced in the papers on the Special Theory of Relativity.
 The difference is such that only one parameter need be varied to change from the mathematical representation of Pseudo-Euclidean Space-Time to the Gravitational Space-Time used here.
-The links below are to the introductory pages to the papers themselves.
+The links below are to the PDF papers.

 Gravitation:, (G1 Ver.
 2.2.4) - The paper on gravitation creates a new Relativistic Space Time Domain designated D1, different from D0 but also completely linear, and which exhibits all the characteristics of gravitational motion.
 This new space time Domain is subsequently shown to be equivalent to that represented by a system such as our own, the Solar System.
 The main feature is the derivation, within this linear continuum, of the kinematic and kinetic relationships of gravitational central orbital motion.
 Such motion is then shown to satisfy the tests of planetary orbit perihelion rotation, and both the curvature and the gravitational spectral red shift of electro-magnetic radiation, as observed both within the Solar System and beyond.
 It thereby demonstrates that a curved space time continuum is not a necessary requirement for the generation of gravity by ponderable matter.